keboola/website/_product/analytical-dwh.md

   block: gallery-list
 - template: horizontal-rule
   block: hr
-- template: article-full
+- template: article-list-one-row
-  block: article-full
+  block: article-list-one-row
   subheadline: All in one container based data platform you can add to
   headline: A new approach to embedded analytics
   content: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi pharetra